Yuan-Meng/personal_website/content/posts/mle_interviews.md

 ## "Imposter Syndrome"

-> However, maybe you're working somewhere where you haven't dealt with large scale data or they aren't using any type of sophisticated ML techniques.
-This is a great motivation to get a new job! --- *[Systems Design Interview Guide](http://patrickhalina.com/posts/systems-design-interview-guide/)*, Patrick Halina, Staff MLE @Pinterest
+> <span style="background-color: #FDB515">However, maybe you're working somewhere where you haven't dealt with large scale data or they aren't using any type of sophisticated ML techniques.
+This is a great motivation to get a new job!</span> --- *[Systems Design Interview Guide](http://patrickhalina.com/posts/systems-design-interview-guide/)*, Patrick Halina, Staff MLE @Pinterest

 When I first started my interview prep journey, I struggled with imposter syndrome: If I'm already building the most sophisticated models from SOTA papers, then why would I need to look for new opportunities?
 But if I haven't worked on such models, then why would anyone take a chance on me?
 If I talk about new ML techniques I've only learned from papers to land a job, am I letting my words speak louder than my actions, which goes against the kind of ML engineer I aspire to be?